-The scheme units can be purchased by the following entities (subject to the applicable legislation/regulation governing such entities):

-- ascertain 1.
-Adult individuals, either singly or jointly (not exceeding three), resident in India. - 2.
-Parents/Guardian on behalf of minors. - Companies/ Domestic Corporate Bodies/ Public Sector Undertakings registered in India. - 4.
-Charitable, Religious or other Trusts authorised to invest in units of mutual funds. - 5.
-Banks, Financial Institutions and Investment Institutions. - 6.
-Non-Resident Indians (NRIs) and Overseas Citizen of India (OCI) (including erstwhile Person of Indian Origin card holders) on full repatriation basis and on non-repatriation basis but not (a) United States Persons within the meaning of Regulation 'S' under the United States Securities Act of 1933 or as defined by the U.S. Commodity Futures Trading Commission, as amended from time to time or (b) residents of Canada. - Foreign Portfolio Investors and such other entities as may be permitted under SEBI (Foreign Portfolio Investors) Regulations, 2019 and other applicable laws, as amended from time to time. - 8.
-Hindu Undivided Family (HUF). - Wakf Boards or Endowments / Societies / Cooperative societies / Association of Persons or Body of individuals (whether incorporated or not), Trusts and clubs authorised to invest in units of mutual funds. - Sole Proprietorship, Partnership Firms, Limited Liability Partnerships (LLPs). - Army/Air Force/Navy/Para-military funds and other eligible institutions. - 12.
-Scientific and/or industrial research organizations. - 13.
-Other Associations, Institutions, Bodies etc. authorized to invest in the units of mutual funds. - 14.
-Such other individuals/institutions/body corporate etc., as may be decided by the AMC from time to time, so long as wherever applicable they are in conformity with SEBI Regulations. - 15.
-Mutual fund Schemes/ Alternative Investment Funds can also invest in the Scheme, subject to SEBI Regulations applicable from time to time.
+Refund If application is rejected, full amount will be refunded within 5 working days of closure of NFO.
+If refunded late than 5 working days @ 15% p.a. for delay period will b paid and charged to the AMC.
+The scheme units can be purchased by the following entities (subject to the applicable legislation/regulation governing such entities): Adult individuals, either singly or jointly (not exceeding three), resident in India.
+Parents/Guardian on behalf of minors.
+Companies/ Domestic Corporate Bodies/ Public Sector Undertakings registered in India.
+Charitable, Religious or other Trusts authorised to invest in units of mutual funds.
+Banks, Financial Institutions and Investment Institutions.
+Non-Resident Indians (NRIs) and Overseas Citizen of India (OCI) (including erstwhile Person of Indian Origin card holders) on full repatriation basis and on non-repatriation basis but not (a) United States Persons within the meaning of Regulation 'S' under the United States Securities Act of 1933 or as defined by the U.S. Commodity Futures Trading Commission, as amended from time to time or (b) residents of Canada.
+Foreign Portfolio Investors and such other entities as may be permitted under SEBI (Foreign Portfolio Investors) Regulations, 2019 and other applicable laws, as amended from time to time.
+Hindu Undivided Family (HUF).
+Wakf Boards or Endowments / Societies / Cooperative societies / Association of Persons or Body of individuals (whether incorporated or not), Trusts and clubs authorised to invest in units of mutual funds.
+Sole Proprietorship, Partnership Firms, Limited Liability Partnerships (LLPs).
+Army/Air Force/Navy/Para-military funds and other eligible institutions.
+Scientific and/or industrial research organizations.
+Other Associations, Institutions/body corporate etc., as may be decided by the AMC from time to time, so long as wherever applicable they are in conformity with SEBI Regulations.